 See the gathering page for our next gathering.

-Here is a list of our recent initiatives and topics we can dive into in the 8th gathering.
+Here a list of some of our recent initiatives and topics we can dive into in the 8th gathering.
 Any member can participate in forming the agenda in our Code Alliance Slack team.

 Jenkins as Code

 The new Jenkins as Code is a quick-to-start and easy-to-use solution with an optional Docker setup.

 By putting it into a plugin and separating configuration files - it’s up to users to decide where to store them and how to maintain them - we make it much more comfortable to use and keep up to date: all new features will come with plugin updates that won’t compromise configuration.

 Lightweight Docker setup will make it even easier to start and maintain but isn’t obligatory.
 A plugin can be applied on already working Jenkins instances, no matter how it is hosted.

 It is matured a lot since the 7th gathering and is now first class project in the Jenkins community taking a lot of interest and focus.